lrnv/Copulas.jl/README.md

 ## Contributions are welcome

-If you want to contribute to the package, found a bug in it or simply want to chat, simply open an issue!
+If you want to contribute to the package, ask a question, found a bug or simply want to chat, do not hesitate to open an issue on this repo.
+General guidelines on collaborative practices (colprac) are available at https://github.com/SciML/ColPrac.
 ## Citation

 Do not hesitate to star this repository to show support !
 You may also cite the package by using the following bibtex code: